Search for Meaning

 This clinical consultation group, which I’m nicknaming “Searchers,” is for experienced (post-licensure) clinicians who are seeing clients during the pandemic, with its associated economic, racial, and climate upheavals, and wanting a forum for mutual support and sustenance, energy renewal, and self-reflection.
 It is designed to place our fears and uncertainties within a larger perspective of meaning-making and transformation and to facilitate a renewed sense of purpose.
 Each meeting participants will read 30 pages of the classic Holocaust story, Viktor Frankl’s Man’s Search for Meaning, and discuss the core existential questions that emanate from his experience, relating them to their mission as a helping professional and their work with clients.
 Frankl was a psychiatrist who endured four years in Nazi death camps and later applied his experiences to his work with clients.REGISTER

 LOGISTICS: Starts January 2021 and meets online for five Thursdays, 4 – 6:00 pm (PST) (January 7 and 21; February 4 and 18; March 4, 2021).
-Participants will have the option of doing one scheduled case consultation. $50 per meeting.
+The group is capped at 15 participants.
+They will have the option of doing one scheduled case consultation. $50 per meeting.
 10 CEUs through NASW Oregon.